 Largest river island in the world

-The attraction of seeing the largest human inhabitant River Island in the world along with an opportunity to see the colourful and rich cultural tradition of the people is the chief attraction of Majuli island.
+The attraction of seeing the largest human inhabitant River Island in the world along with an opportunity to see the colorful and rich cultural tradition of the people is the chief attraction of Majuli island.

-Majuli island is located 20 kms from the Jorhat town and 330 km from Guwahati, the capital of Assam.
+Majuli island is located 20 km from the Jorhat town and 330 km from Guwahati, the capital of Assam.
 The island connects to the rest of the country through Jorhat.
-The Rowriah Airport of Jorhat and the Jorhat rail station are the nearest airport and rail head.
+The Rowriah Airport of Jorhat and the Jorhat rail station are the nearest airport and railhead.
 Jorhat is also well connected by road.
 Since Majuli is an island, the visitor has to use a ferry to reach the island.
 There are three main ferry routes – Nimatighat near Jorhat, Dhokuakhana from Dhemaji and Luit-Khabolughat from North Lakhimpur.

-The Majuli island has one hundred and forty four villages with a population of 150,000 and a population density of 300 individuals per square km.
+The Majuli island has one hundred and forty-four villages with a population of 150,000 and a population density of 300 individuals per square km.
 Locals at the island mostly comprise of tribal.

 The Majuli island till the 16th century was a narrow strip till a number of earthquakes and flood gave it its present form.
 Majuli has played a critical role as the cultural center of Assam.
-The satras (monks) set up preserve antiques like weapons, utensils, jewelry and other items of cultural significance.
+The satras (monasteries) set up preserve antiques like weapons, utensils, jewelry and other items of cultural significance.
 The local handloom has received international fame due to its intricate design.
-Every year a three day long Raas festival is organized at Majuli which depicts the life of lord Krishna.
+Every year a three day long Raas festival is organized at Majuli which depicts the life of Lord Krishna.
 People from all over Assam and beyond assemble here during the Raas festival.

-The Kaziranga National Park – It is located 120 kms away from Majuli.
+The Kaziranga National Park – It is located 120 km away from Majuli.
 A World Heritage Site acknowledged by UNESCO, the park hosts two-thirds of the world's great One-horned Rhinoceroses.
 It is one of the most famous reserves in India.
 The park is home to large breeding populations of elephants, wild water buffalo, and swamp deer.